|New Free Tools for Faster Input of

 4.2.5.
 More Information on Google Pinyin IME

-you to set some parameters and options to optimise these settings to suit your usage.
-Detailed
+set some parameters and options to optimise these settings to suit your usage.
+Detailed instructions for setting

-four websites listed above.
-For example, the intelligence in these Pinyin IMEs is smart enough to be
+websites listed above.
+For example, the intelligence in these Pinyin IMEs is smart enough to be very forgiving to

 Help menu and support for Google Pinyin IME are available at: